blackdataca/My-Radio-App/_posts/2018-02-09-How-To-Mine-TestNet.md

 # CPU Mining
 Although GPU is much much more effective than CPU for calculating hash, it is still possible to generate coins using CPU when network difficulty is low.
-The AchieveCoin Core has a built-in mining command.
+The AchieveCoin Core has a built-in unoptimized mining command.
 Under Help -> Debug Window -> Console -> enter

 ```
 generate 1